any-docs/css/content/reference/properties/font-palette/palette-mix/index.md

 #### CSS

-In the CSS, we import a color font from Google Fonts, and define two custom `font-palette` values using the {{cssxref("@font-palette-values")}} at-rule.
+In the CSS, we import a color font from Google Fonts, and define two custom `font-palette` values using the `@font-palette-values` at-rule.
 We then apply three different `font-palette` values to the paragraphs — `--yellow`, `--blue`, and a new green palette, created using `palette-mix()` to blend the blue and yellow palettes together.

 ```css
 @import "https://fonts.googleapis.com/css2?family=Nabla&display=swap";